grpc/grpc-swift/docs/apple-platforms.md

 `.networkFramework` implementation if it is available (iOS 12+, macOS 10.14+, tvOS 12+, watchOS 6+) and uses `.posix` otherwise.

-Using the TLS provided by `Network.framework` via NIO Transport Services is not currently supported.
-Instead, TLS is provided by `NIOSSL`.
+Note that the TLS implementation used by gRPC depends on the type of `EventLoopGroup` provided to the client or server and that some combinations are not supported.
+See the [TLS docs][docs-tls] for more.

 [network-framework]: https://developer.apple.com/documentation/network
 [nio-ts]: https://github.com/apple/swift-nio-transport-services
+[docs-tls]: ./tls-start.md